SignPath/website/documentation/projects.md

 ### Signing nested artifacts (deep-signing)

-An artifact may need to be signed *and* contain files that must be signed.
+It is commonly necessary to sign files *and* files within those files.
 In this case you want to specify an artifact configuration for deep-signing.
 SignPath will extract the files and sign them from the inside out, then re-package everything and sign the containing file.

 **Examples:**